 QSoas is using it.
 Just don’t do that, or, if you absolutely

-need to, run the following command after saving your modifications to
+need to, run the following command after saving your modifications

-the output file:
+from external programs to the output file:

 QSoas> output /reopen=true